codingwithmagga/mathvizanimator/docs/first_steps/index.rst

 Save the project
 ++++++++++++++++

 The project can be saved by clicking on **File->Save As** and choose file name and destination.
-There is currently no option to save via shortcut or directly to the same file.
-You have to overwrite your save file by following the process as explained before.

 .. image:: images/save_project.png
   :width: 600
   :alt: Save project menu

+Clicking on **File->Save** will save the project to the current file, which is either the last file saved to or the last file which was loaded using **File->Open Project**.
+If there is no current file, a file dialog will be opened to specify a file.
+There is currently no option to save via shortcut like *STRG + S*.

 .. note:: The files (save file, video and snapshot) of this example can be found in the examples/first_steps folder of the repository.